-Established in 1897, the Yorkshire Dialect Society is the world's oldest surviving dialect society.
+Established in 1897, the Yorkshire Dialect Society is Britain’s oldest surviving dialect society.
 It grew out of a committee formed nearly three years earlier by Professor Joseph Wright, which was set up to collect additional Yorkshire material for the English Dialect Dictionary.

 Our main aim has always been to encourage the study and recording of dialect.
-Our equal interest is in speech and literature and members like to hear dialect spoken and to see it written in our publications.
+Our equal interest is in speech and literature and members like to hear dialect spoken and to see it written in our dialect writing section.

 Our membership is worldwide, and is not confined to those who were born and bred in the county.